 Masters

-The Masters program builds on the Graduate Diploma, with a further year of full-time study or 2 years of part-time study that supports a minor thesis.
-A choice of Master subjects are available, some of which are not available online.
-Open to domestic students only.
+Delivered online, the Masters program builds on the Graduate Diploma, with a further 2 years of part-time study that supports a minor thesis (in the Research specialisation) or an workplace-focused Capstone project (in the Leadership specialisation).
+Open to domestic and international students.
+A choice of Master subjects are available.

 Flexibility in study pathways

-The Graduate Certificate/Graduate Diploma is offered fully online, making it accessible to multi-disciplinary learners no matter whether you live locally in Melbourne, in regional or rural Australia, or internationally (international students pay the same tuition fees as domestic students).
+The course is offered fully online, making it accessible to multi-disciplinary learners no matter whether you live locally in Melbourne, in regional or rural Australia, or internationally (international students pay the same tuition fees as domestic students).
 This allows you to study at times of the day that suit you, and around your personal and professional commitments.

 Supporting cross-sectoral practice